openreserveio/dwn/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 name: Bug Report
+about: Report a potential bug or defect for DWN
 description: File a potential bug or defect for Decentralized Web Node
 title: "[bug-report] <title>"
 labels: ["potential-bug"]